Affiliate links on Android Authority may earn us a commission. Learn more.

 A few.
 Many Bluetooth speakers can only pair with a single device at a time, which means they have to re-pair each time they switch sources.
-To avoid this you can either upgrade to a speaker that supports multipoint pairing, or assign your Alexa device a dedicated Bluetooth partner.
-In some cases it might be simpler to buy more powerful Alexa hardware, like a Sonos or an Echo Studio.
+To avoid this, you can either upgrade to a speaker that supports multipoint pairing, or assign your Alexa device a dedicated Bluetooth speaker.
+In some cases it might be simpler to buy more powerful Alexa hardware, like a Sonos product or an Echo Studio.

-Even if you’re using a dedicated Bluetooth speaker, you may (potentially) have to ask Alexa to “pair Bluetooth” whenever your Bluetooth speaker comes back online, specifically after being turned off or going out of range.
-You can dodge this by leaving a speaker permanently on, paired, and close by.
+Even if you’re using a dedicated Bluetooth speaker, you may (potentially) have to ask Alexa to “pair Bluetooth” whenever your Bluetooth speaker comes back online, specifically after it’s turned off or goes out of range.
+You can dodge this by leaving a speaker on, paired, and close by.